-Personally, I viewed the whole drug plot as a metaphor for Gotham’s current state.
+In this episode, Viper is not a muscle car but a street drug that gives users an incredible sense of euphoria and physical strength.
+I viewed the whole drug plot as a metaphor for Gotham’s current state.
 While we’re never given the full backstory, it’s safe to assume that somewhere along the line, criminals, thugs, and mob bosses were given control, inch by inch.
-Instead of being stopped in their tracks or, at the very least, contained, they were given free reign; and the police force, the very entity supposedly on the side of the innocent, law-abiding citizens, becomes infected with corruption, too.
-Very much like a drug slowly creeping through the human body, crime, chaos, and corruption have seeped into Gotham and it’s caused people to do some pretty crazy stuff – sometimes as a license to do wrong, other times just to survive.
+Instead of being stopped in their tracks or contained, they were given free reign.
+And the police force, the entity supposedly on the side of the innocent, law-abiding citizens, becomes infected with corruption, too.
+Very much like a drug creeping through the human body, crime, chaos, and corruption have seeped into Gotham and it’s caused people to do some pretty crazy stuff – sometimes as a license to do wrong, other times just to survive.
 But after the first time you sin, it’s always easier to do the same thing the second time and so on.

 But one theme that’s being brought up in each episode, directly or indirectly, is redemption.
-The biggest question of all is can Gotham be saved (as young Bruce asks Gordon in a previous episode).
+The biggest question is can Gotham be saved (as young Bruce asks Gordon in a previous episode).
 It’s fitting that Bruce asks this rather than a grown up since he’s the next generation of Gotham.
 His concern for his home turf isn’t so much for himself, I think, but for his fellow citizens.
 He knows there are good people in Gotham and he wants to make sure this remnant is either spared the coming bloodshed or takes a stand.
-To go back to the drug metaphor, an addict can be redeemed – but the first step is to purge the controlling substance from the system.
+To go back to the drug metaphor, an addict can be redeemed, but the first step is to purge the controlling substance from the system.
 In the same way, Gotham can be saved by eliminating its criminal element.

 And speaking of Oswald, he sure likes to play with fire, doesn’t he?
-Though at least he manages to just get scarred instead of charred.
+Though at least he manages to get scarred instead of charred.
 One wonders if Maroni can’t see past what Cobblepot is doing – digging his heels in deep enough into Maroni’s “family” only to take the don out when the time is right.
 For now, Maroni seems willing to let Oswald prove himself but at what cost?
-Is he just keeping Oswald close only to cast him out later or is he truly that clueless?
+Is he keeping Oswald close only to cast him out later or is he truly that clueless?
 Whatever happens, Cobblepot’s take over is imminent.

 So overall “Viper” was fairly solid.
 I’m still waiting to see how some or all of these puzzle pieces from past episodes come together, but we’re still only five episodes in.
 One thing is for sure though – I’m always left eager for more!